Canada scores big time with international keynotes for its organic and printed electronics conference

 CPES2015 will showcase the convergence of research and development, industry expertise, commercial effort and government support that gives Canada a tremendous opportunity in the explosive global market for printable and organic electronics (POE).

-“Printable and Organic Electronics truly is a technology for our future that is already here,” said Peter Kallai, Executive Director of the CPEIA.
+“Printable and Organic Electronics truly is a technology for our future that is already here,” said Mark Majewski, Executive Director of the CPEIA.
 “Our fantastic keynote speakers will show that breakthroughs in materials and manufacturing are creating real products and real applications that have commercial potential today as well as for tomorrow.”

 The purpose of CPES2015 is to inform CPEIA Members and Canadian industry players that can take advantage of organic and printable electronics about global trends and opportunities and what is done in Canada.